Does This Sound Like You?

 The REAL Truth

 In between mama duties to my two little ladies, hanging with the best man on the planet, and trying to take enough Zumba classes to combat my sweets intake, I’m here to help you out.
 When I’m not cooking for my customers, I love to walk to local restaurants here in Shorewood, Wisconsin, buy more produce than I’ll ever use at our farmers markets, and make messes with my daughters in the kitchen or the backyard.
-I am a contributor for the MKE Moms Blog and an avid reader of the lightest fiction this side of the romance section.
+I am a board member for Girls on the Run – Southeastern Wisconsin and an avid reader of the lightest fiction this side of the romance section.
 (Please don’t judge.)

 I call vacuuming once a month a deep house cleaning.
 Boxed mac and cheese is our lunch at least once every other week.
 I still don’t get Oprah.
 Diet Coke is my drug of choice.
 The smell of coffee is one of my favorites but I’ve never drunk a cup.
 Yoga and/or a quiet beach is where I go to church.
 Writing is my therapy.
 Empire waist dresses are the answer to all my pear-shaped prayers.